Izzeddin-Samara/Izzeddin-Samara/README.md

 - **Technicians Hub**: A web application for booking appointments with technicians, built with Django.
 It features user and technician management, session booking, and reviews. **[Project Link](https://github.com/talakh1798/Technicians-Hub)**

-- **FitnessTrack**: A fitness and sports web app allowing users to book sessions with coaches and leave reviews.
+- **FitnessTrack**: A fitness web application allowing users to book sessions with coaches and leave reviews.
 Built using Django, with features like coach profile management and session scheduling. **[Project Link](https://github.com/Izzeddin-Samara/Fitness_Track)**

 ## 🎯 Goals
 I'm continuously looking to improve my skills and take on new challenges.
 My goal is to keep building innovative web applications that provide real value to users and businesses.